Research, Plan, and Prepare, Everything you Need to Know

 If it’s necessary to use a heat lamp on a chilly night, avoid placing it directly over the chicks when radiant heat is available to them.
 A heat lamp near the coop to keep the ambient temp around 55 degrees works well.

-Always use a red bulb, the light from the clear bulb are too bright and the chicks may become agitated, which inevitably leads to the unwanted problem of chicks pecking each other.
+Always use a red bulb, the light from the clear bulb is too bright and the chicks may become agitated, which inevitably leads to the unwanted problem of chicks pecking each other.

 Keeping Chicks Indoors?